jonatansanchezmartin/Receke/README.md

 ## 🚀 Features

-- 📃🎦🎙️ Display of learning contents such as text, video or audio.
+- 🔍 Search recipes by keywords and icons.

-- ✅ Interactive activities such as quizzes.
+- 🍽️ Create your own recipes.

-- 🔧 Tools to help you manage your spending, saving and investing.
+- ⭐ Review the recipes you try.